-Lenovo hopes to begin selling smartphones in the U.S. 'within a year'Alex Wagner - Deputy Managing Editor, News Desk
+Lenovo hopes to begin selling smartphones in the U.S. 'within a year'Alex Wagner - Editorial Director of News and Content

 Even though Lenovo computers have been sold in the U.S. for some time, most consumers here probably don't realize that the company also makes its own smartphones.
 Lenovo hopes to change that soon, though, as CEO Yang Yuanqing has revealed that his firm hopes to begin selling its smartphones in the U.S. "within a year."